Lissencephaly: Neuronal migration

 Folding of the cerebral cortex is important in the development of overall brain function and cognitive abilities.
 Neuronal migration is the process by which neurons migrate to the final position in the brain during the development of the nervous system.
 This development of the nervous system occurs between 12 and 16 weeks of gestation.
 The neurons are created at the ventricular zone.
 The neurons then extend along the radial glia to reach the cortical zone.
 It is the disruption of the radial and tangential migration that causes reduced or absent gyri that is known as lissencephaly.

 The lack of gyri causing a smooth appearance of the cerebral cortex is due to abnormal neuronal migration in the developmental stages of the nervous system.
 The cause of lissencephaly has been linked to both genetic and non-genetic factors.
-Three main types of lissencephaly have been identified and although all types display the similar symptoms the pathogenesis of each type varies.
+Three main types of lissencephaly have been identified, and although all types display similar symptoms, the pathogenesis of each type varies.

-The genes associated with lissencephaly are still being discovered; however, due to advances in genetics individual genes are being identified as the cause of lissencephaly.
+The genes associated with lissencephaly are still being discovered; however, due to advances in genetics, individual genes are being identified as the cause of lissencephaly.
 Mutations in LIS1, DCX (doublecortin), ARX (aristaless related homeobox), RELN have all been identified to cause lissencephaly.
 Viral infections can also cause lissencephaly.

 The known genetic and viral causes are listed below: